What is KaiOS?

 I could not convince KaiOS to give a free unit from any vendor to test the OS so I had to buy an Alcatel A405DL running KaiOS 2.5 for $20 (no service, 802.11 only) to test this OS.
 By the way, to no one's surprise the customer support staff had no idea what KaiOS is.
 Maybe KaiOS Technologies should advertise their OS in the US.
 Maybe this way users can ask for KaiOS when buying feature phones instead of simply buying cheap mobile phones with some proprietary OS that no one has ever heard of before.
 Hence they could provide KaiOS on more units in the US as an alternative to iOS and Android in order to secure American investors.

 The storage structure is similar to that of Android — when a mobile device is mounted.

 Internal + 0 (hidden in File Manager) + audio + .RCD audio files + DCIM + 100KAIOS + .JPG images & .GP3 videos + screenshots + downloads + Bluetooth (if used) + music + obb (hidden in File Manager) + others + photos + videos + [third-party app subdirectories if any] + [user-defined subdirectories] + .gallery (hidden in File Manager) + previews + downloads + Bluetooth (if used) + tmp + [including wallpapers] SD Card + [user-defined subdirectories]

-Note that KaiOS does not save files to microSD and the OS does not seem to give any means to change where to store types.
-It seems that access to microSD is to give users a facility to save and/or move pictures, videos, music and other personal files between the internal and external storage rather than writing to it.
+Note that KaiOS does not save files to microSD and the OS does not seem to give any means to change the default path.
+It seems that access to microSD is for users to save and/or move pictures, videos, music and other personal files between the internal and external storage rather than writing to it.